shroominic/codeinterpreter-api/README.md

 There are some TODOs left in the code so if you want to contribute feel free to do so.
 You can also suggest new features.
 Code refactoring is also welcome.
-Just open an issue pull request and I will review it.
+Just open an issue or pull request and I will review it.

 Also please submit any bugs you find as an issue with a minimal code example or screenshot.